ominibyte/richflow/README.md

 var iteratorFlow = flow.rootFlow;	//get access to the IteratorFlow
 ```

-For data streaming in Flow, the IteratorFlow needs to listen for changes on the Streamer object(s) and retrieves new data when data is sent via the Streamer.\_send() method.
+For data streaming in Flow, the IteratorFlow needs to listen for changes on the Streamer object(s) and retrieves new data when data is sent via the Streamer.send() method.
 The retrieved data is pushed through the Flow chain till it gets to an OutFlow or the terminal function of the last Flow object in the chain.
 To start data streaming in Flow, the startPush() method needs to be called on an object of the IteratorFlow.
 To stop the streaming at anytime, the stopPush() method can be called on the IteratorFlow object.
 When the stopPush() method is called, the IteratorFlow disconnects from the Streamers and stops listening for incoming data on the connected streams.

-#### DiscretizerFlow & DiscretizedFlow
+### DiscretizerFlow & DiscretizedFlow
 DiscretizerFlow partitions streams of data flowing through the Flow chain into windows and each data window could be emitted as a DiscretizedFlow or an array.
 Actually, discretisation can also occur for static/finite datasets like arrays or generators.
 DiscretizedFlows are IteratorFlows and could themselves be discretised and Flow actions can be called on them.
 Any Flow can be discretised (with an exception to OutFlow).
 However, the discretization implementation in IteratorFlow differs from the implementation on others Flow.

 IteratorFlow handles the discretisation process internally, while the DiscretizerFlow handles discretisation for all other Flows.
 For IteratorFlow discretisation, the data window can be created from a single iterator or multiple iterators (this could be a single datastream or multiple datastream) while the discretisation for other Flow groups are done on the input data.
 The discretize method takes three arguments namely - the window span, the span length and a boolean value indicating if data should be spawned as discretised flows or as arrays.
 The third argument is optional and defaults to true.